How To Sew A Patch On A Backpack: A Comprehensive Tutorial for Beginners

 Place the patch on a backpack

-Remove the cotton cloth and place your patch on the heated backpack material.
+Remove the cotton cloth and place your patch on the heated area of the backpack material.

 Drape and iron the patch